CarlosEduardoFerreiraRamos/angular-component-class/README.md

 <app-card></app-card>
 ```

-A text `component card works` should appear on the hosted page.
+A text `card works` should appear on the hosted page.

 #

 ### Style the component

 Our card component is created.
 But it doesn't look like a card at all.
-So let's add some styles like a border.
+So let's add some styles.

 First, we have to talk about the types of CSS preprocessors that come with Angular out of the box.
 These preprocessors transform your written code into CSS files that can be read by the browser.
 Within the framework comes `sass`, `less`, and `scss`.
-In most projects that I worked on `scss` was used, and this is what I would recommend.
+We will use `scss`.

-Like other MVC frameworks in Angular, the component styles are separated from the rest, being declared in the `<component-name>.component.scss`.
+The component styles are separated from the rest in the `<component-name>.component.scss`.
 This file is pointed in the components' metadata.
 The properties used are the `styleUrls`, which receives an array of string, each the URL of a style file, and the `styles`, which receives an array of string, each a style declaration.

 ```ts
 // card.component.ts